-The FT 100 front panel contains three pushbuttons (YES, NO, HOME), a 2 line by 16 character liquid crystal display (LCD), and six light emitting diodes (LEDs) indicators.
-The FT 100EX also has six LEDs but no LCD, since they are controlled by the FT 100.
+The FT 100S front panel contains three pushbuttons (YES, NO, HOME), a 2 line by 16 character LCD, and six light emitting diode (LED) indicators.
 Almost all configuration options and diagnostic features can be accessed by using the LCD and pushbuttons.
 Chapter 4 describes front panel option selection.